cybersamx/go-recipes/template/html/README.md

 # Go HTML Templating

-This recipe shows server-side web content rendering using Go's `html/template` package.
+This example shows server-side web content rendering using Go's `html/template` package.

 Some highlights about `html/template` package:

 * There's some context-aware safety.
-The package automatically escape all HTML template and inputs/content before the rendered content is sent to the browser.
+The package automatically escape all HTML template and inputs/content before they are rendered.
-* You apply a `struct` encapsulating the content to a template to produce the content output.
+* You apply a `struct` that encapsulates the content to a template to produce the desired content output.

 ## Actions

 Actions are control structures in the templates denoted by `{{` and `}}` and they are used to evaluate data or to control execution flow.
 Here are some of the actions

 | Action                                             | Description                                                       |
 |----------------------------------------------------|-------------------------------------------------------------------|